-As in any other science and technology, trained computer experts have a great deal of power to decide whether this technology will be used for good or for evil.
+As in any other science and technology field, trained computer experts have a great deal of power to decide whether this technology will be used for good or for evil.
 Many professions, including doctors, lawyers, and civil engineers, have developed codes of conduct to describe the ethical and responsible behavior that defines a professional.
-They also have developed licensing requirements, which can include some set of knowledge as well as adherence to a professional code of ethics.
-The oldest professional code, the Hippocratic Oath $[\underline{1}, \underline{2}]$, was written around 400 BC, but its principles are held sacred by physicians to this day.
+They have also developed licensing requirements, which can include some set of knowledge as well as adherence to a professional code of ethics.
+The oldest professional code, the Hippocratic Oath [1], was written around 400 BCE, but its principles are held sacred by physicians to this day.